grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

 # PgCookbook - a PostgreSQL documentation project

-## Switching To Another Server With PgBouncer
+## Switching to Another Server with PgBouncer

 Does not matter what replication tools you use it is always important to switch servers as gently as possible and with minimum downtime.